muheezokunade/Investigating-Patients-No-Show-Appointments-for-May-2016/README.md

 ## Data Source:

-The data for this analysis was obtained from the Patients no show appointments for May 2016 dataset.
-The dataset includes information on [relevant variables] for medical appointments in Brazil in May 2016.
+The data for this analysis was obtained from the [Patients no show appointments for May 2016 dataset](https://www.kaggle.com/datasets/joniarroba/noshowappointments).
+The dataset includes information on  PatientId, DataMarcacaoConsulta, Gender and other variables for medical appointments in Brazil in May 2016.

 ## Analysis Steps: